Reinforcement-learning-based Algorithms for Optimization Problems and Applications to Inverse Problems: REINFORCE-OPT and Convergence Analysis

 where the property\footnote{For any integrable function $h:\mathbb{R}\rightarrow \mathbb{R}^l$ and any $a<b$, we have $\|\int_{a}^b h(t) dt \|\leq \int_{a}^b \|h(t)\|dt$.
 For the proof, define $v:=\int_{a}^b h(t) dt$.
 Then,

-Dividing both the left end and the right end by $\| v\|$ gives the desired inequality.} that the norm of an integral is no greater than the integral of the integrand's norm is used to derive the inequality.
-Now, we bound the second term in the above,
+Dividing both the left and the right by $\| v\|$ gives the desired inequality.} that the norm of an integral is no greater than the integral of the integrand's norm is used to derive the inequality.
+We now bound the second term in the above: